 Finally you must discuss prevention.
 If one partner has an STD and marriage is the next step in your relationship, or you are considering sexual intimacy, you must know the medical reality.
 Your mutual goal should be one of confining the disease and thus preventing it’s spreading.
 A mutual, informed decision on how to handle this challenge is foundational in this relationship.

 A relationship built on honesty and trust is the only kind that endures.

 As in facing any difficult conversation or challenge in life, avoidance appears so much easier.
 It’s not.
 In the short-term, your comfort isn’t disrupted and the relationship isn’t complicated.
 But long-term, the risk is great—to your children, to your relationship, and to your health.
 Uncomfortable or not, this is without a doubt one of those absolute must-have conversations.

-*the term STI is becoming interchangeable for STD, referring to “Sexually Transmitted Infections”.
+*The term STI is becoming interchangeable with STD, referring to “Sexually Transmitted Infections.”

 Why You Need to Talk to Your Teen Girl About Sex and How to Do It